alesr/tidstrom/README.md

 - New frames are always added, overwriting the oldest when capacity is reached
 - Frames older than the time window are automatically trimmed
 - Window (time) and Capacity (count) limits operate independently
+- Target utilization is ~83.9% with default settings (due to 20% safety margin)

 ## Complete Example